jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 - emotional compression
 - *threat*-oriented perception

-A wide **signal** is not achieved through effort.
+A wide **signal** is not achieved by straining.
-It emerges naturally when **tone** is stable.
+It emerges when **tone** is stable enough to keep the channel open.

+---

 ## 3. Bandwidth Collapse: The First Step Toward Hydra Geometry

-**Collapse** never begins with a dramatic event.
+**Collapse** rarely begins with a dramatic failure.
 It begins with a **narrowing of bandwidth**.

 Before any corridor forms, before any pattern becomes visible, the **terrain** loses its capacity to hold complexity.
 The person feels this as:

 - *stress*
 - *overwhelm*